 What is available under PEEP?

 There are a range of opportunities available to improve your employability when posted with your partner.
-For a more detailed explanation on each initiative please refer to the DCO Guidelines
+For a more detailed explanation on each initiative please refer to the PEEP Guidelines

 -Tier 1 Funding – covering short courses and long term study over 12 months